-Summary: We commonly imitate others to learn new skills (addition).
-But when we imitate others we sometimes also copy the demonstrators personal habits that may be unhelpful or limiting for us.
-At some point, to take our skill development further we sometimes must remove (subtract) the excess movement, tensions, or habits picked up in earlier stages of learning: This allows us to do less, so the skill can happen more easily on it’s own.
+Summary: Imitation is a powerful and essential what that we learn new movements and skills.
+When we imitate others we sometimes also copy the demonstrators personal habits that may be unhelpful or limiting for us.
+At some point, to take skill development further we can remove the excess movement, tensions, or other unhelpful habits picked up in earlier stages of learning: To do less, so the skill can happen more easily on it’s own.

 We typically learn new skills by imitating someone else.
 Let’s call this addition.

 Playing an instrument, swinging a tennis racket, doing a dance step, or skiing down a slope; at one point in learning the skill you probably copied the movement and postures of someone else.
 You had no idea how to do it, you saw someone do it, you imitated them, and over multiple rough attempts you got the gist of it.

 With practice your skill then became more automatic and unconscious (i.e ‘muscle memory’) - which dropped the cognitive load on your brain to allow you to think about and process other things while performing the skill.

 Imitating someone to learn a skill is something we all do intuitively.
 It’s our ‘go to’ for learning new skills, and depending on a range of factors (such as prior training in something that transfers over, cognitive state, the kind of feedback you get etc), copying will be faster or slower for you.
 In anycase, imitation is an important way we learn.

 The problem with imitation is that we often unconsciously add on more than we need from other person.
 We also add on their personal habits that might not match us or be the best way to do the skill.